 “You almost shot my head off!” he screams through the mic.

 “I saved your head from being clawed off.”
 A bullet flies out of my barrel, killing a demon for the umpteenth time.
 “You can thank me later.”

 I glance back.
-Snarl huffs of mangy mutts survey the fallen skyscrapers and decaying wasteland of glass tubes and hover cars.
-Their paws slip and scratch at the moss covered mounds not far behind.
+Snarl huffs of mangy mutts survey the skyscraper mounds and decaying wasteland of glass tubes and hover cars.
+Their paws slip and scratch at the vine covering not far behind.
 They’ll spot me soon.

 My side hits the surface with a thud.
 The aches barely register as I’m sliding down the thick glass with ease of my slick combat uniform, hoping to the stars it remains intact.
-The wind whips my hair back, gloves help navigate me down the front of the steep buildings side.
+The wind whips my hair back, gloves help navigate me down the front of the steep skyscraper’s walls.
 Wolf demons bark and howl below.

 They run at me.
 I start running towards them.